-U.S. monkeypox cases dropping, but racial disparities growing
+Monkeypox cases dropping, but racial disparities growing

 “That tells you there needs to be a major recalibration in your interventions,” Adalja said.
 “It’s not as impactful as it should be.”

-The Biden administration has struggled with its response to the outbreak since it was first identified in May.
+The Biden administration has struggled since the beginning with its response to the outbreak when it was first identified in May.
 A million doses of the vaccine were awaiting use in the strategic national stockpile, but the U.S. only had 2,000 of those on hand.
 Shipping and regulatory delays forced a nearly two-month wait for most of the remaining supply, as men lined up for hours outside clinics in major cities hoping to get the shot.

 White House officials said Wednesday they’ve rebounded from some of those early missteps, pointing to a recent decline in cases.